-In the summer of 2019, Richard studied with both the London Sinfonietta Academy and the European University of Saxophone (EUS), offering a diverse range of new performance opportunities and a chance to study with some of the finest saxophonists in Europe, including Claude Delangle, Vincent Davide, Christian Wirth, Daniel Gauthier, Mariano Garcia and Joonatan Rautiola.
-He also attended the SAX18 festival at the Conservatorium van Amsterdam in 2018 where he received tuition from Willem van Merwijk, and has taken part in masterclasses with other renowned saxophonists including Philippe Geiss and Kyle Horche.
+In 2019, Richard joined the London Sinfonietta Academy and the European University of Saxophone, receiving guidance from some of the finest saxophonists in Europe, including Claude Delangle, Vincent Davide, Christian Wirth, Daniel Gauthier, Mariano Garcia and Joonatan Rautiola.
+He also attended the SAX18 festival at the Conservatorium van Amsterdam in 2018 where he worked with Willem van Merwijk and Arno Bornkamp, and has taken part in additional masterclasses with renowned saxophonists including Philippe Geiss and Kyle Horche.

 Richard gained a Master of Arts degree in saxophone performance from the Royal Conservatoire in 2019 under Josef Pacewicz and visiting professor Arno Bornkamp.
 During his studies he was awarded the Governors’ Recital Prize for Woodwind, as well as being awarded twice the Governors’ Recital Prize for Chamber Music.
 He attained first prize at the 2018 RCS Woodwind Concerto Competition, and was invited to perform Edward Gregson’s saxophone concerto with the Royal Scottish National Orchestra in Perth Concert Hall.
 Richard also enjoyed success in academia; he was awarded the Sibelius Essay Prize in 2017 for research on transcribing the music of Prokofiev, and was invited to present his research into transcribing Bach for the saxophone at the conservatoire’s 2019 Approaches to Critical Artistry conference.